krystal/katapult-whmcs/README.md

 $katapultService->vm_build_started_at; // \Carbon\Carbon|null - When WHMCS requested the VM build
 $katapultService->vm_id; // string|null - The VM ID.
 This is only available once the VM has been built.
 $katapultService->vm; // KatapultVirtualMachine|null - the live VM instance from Katapult.
 It is cached per request lifecycle.
+$katapultService->vm_state; // string - note, this will be 'unknown' if the VM does not exist

 /** @var KatapultVirtualMachine|null $virtualMachine */
 $virtualMachine = $katapultService->vm;